 Helen De Cieri is a professor in the Department of Management at Monash Business School.
 Helen has worked in several countries and has researched and consulted with a wide range of public and private organisations in Australia and overseas.
 She has received numerous awards for her research.
-Her current research interests include gender and leadership, work health and safety, employee well-being, mental health, and employee thriving.
-Helen is an Associate Editor for Human Resource Management Review, and serves on several editorial boards.
-Her publications include articles in journals such as Journal of International Business Studies, Journal of World Business, Safety Science, and Accident Analysis and Prevention.
+Her current research interests include gender and leadership, work health and safety, employee mental health and well-being, and psychosocial hazards at work.
+Helen’s publications include articles in journals such as Journal of International Business Studies, Journal of World Business, Safety Science, and Accident Analysis and Prevention.
 She has extensive experience in collaborative, co-designed research projects with partner organisations.(Read more)

 Associate Professor Brian Cooper works in the Monash Business School.
 He has published extensively in the area of human resource management and leadership.
 Brian is a specialist in quantitative research methodology and teaches into Honours and PhD coursework programs.
 His research interests include the relationships between human resource management practices, leadership and employee work attitudes and behaviors.
 (Read more)